dragonflyoss/d7y.io/blog/2023-09-15-security-audit/index.md

 ---

-This summer, over four engineer weeks, [Trail of Bits](https://www.trailofbits.com/) and OSTIF collaborated on a security audit of Dragonfly2.
+This summer, over four engineer weeks, [Trail of Bits](https://www.trailofbits.com/) and OSTIF collaborated on a security audit of dragonfly.
-A [CNCF](https://www.cncf.io/) Incubating Project, [Dragonfly2](https://d7y.io/) functions as file distribution for peer-to-peer technologies.
+A [CNCF](https://www.cncf.io/) Incubating Project, [dragonfly](https://d7y.io/) functions as file distribution for peer-to-peer technologies.
 Included in the scope was the sub-project [Nydus](https://nydus.dev/)’s repository that works in image distribution.
 The engagement was outlined and framed around several goals relevant to the security and longevity of